faithcoder/faithcoder/README.md

 ## Hi, I'm Arif @faithcoder
 ### Professional WordPress Developer

 WordPress developer with 6+ years of designing and developing themes, plugins, debugging, and business staff in eCommerce technologies.
 Well documentation reader to find the easiest way to execute the code.
 I enjoy what I do, love to take responsibility and help others.
-Always intend to have a diversified tech and knowledge.
+Always intend to have a diversified tech knowledge.

 Skills: HTML / CSS / BOOTSTRAP / TAILWINDCSS / JAVASCRIPT / JQUERY / PHP/ WORDPRESS THEME AND PLUGIN DEVELOPMENT